cr0sd/freqr/README.md

 ________________________
 -f : frequency in audible range (e.g., 'freqr -f 440')

--r : sample rate (defaults to 44100)
+-r : sample rate (defaults to 44100) in samples/second or Hz

 -s : number of samples to generate (defaults to 44100, or 1 second of audio)